 BLC is not utilized for performance tuning due to the need to decompress data blocks in memory upon access.
 However, this article’s focus is on space conservation.

-BLC is more effective as it compresses equal values in a data block.
+BLC achieves better compression when equal values are grouped together in a data block.
 Consider a table with a date field and a unique primary index (UPI).

 Due to the primary index distribution, date values will be distributed randomly across the AMPs without row partitioning.
 A UPI will distribute evenly across all AMPs.